PPLA Food Fare

 Time Out says

-Planned Parenthood is gathering some of Los Angeles’ most prestigious culinary names under one roof for a full day of pure indulgence—and there’s a Chef of the Year who’ll receive a special honor, as well.
+One of L.A.'s biggest food fundraisers is back.
+Every year Planned Parenthood gathers some of the city's most prestigious culinary names under one roof for a full day of pure indulgence—and a Chef of the Year who receives a special honor as well.

-Just as the event works to raise funds every year, it also annually picks a Chef of the Year, and for 2019, the celebrated honoree is none other than Helene An of House of An.
-An and her family—who helped build Crustacean, Tiato, ANQI by House of An and An Catering—are all credited with helping to popularize Vietnamese cuisine in Los Angeles, as well as further Planned Parenthood's mission.
+Just as the event works to fundraise and feed, it also annually picks a Chef of the Year, and for 2020 the celebrated honoree is none other than Akasha Richmond, whose restaurant, Akasha, has particpated in the festival for years to help further Planned Parenthood's mission.
 We can all agree—and eat and drink—to that.